Murad Subay

-Murad Subay (born July 3, 1987 in Dhamar) is a Yemeni contemporary artist, street artist and a political activist who has launched several street art campaigns of which society engagement marked one of their important elements.
+Murad Subay (born July 3, 1987, in Dhamar) is a Yemeni contemporary artist, street artist and a political activist.
+He has launched several street art campaigns of which society engagement marked one of their important elements.
 He first started to paint on the streets after the revolution of 2011, in a campaign he called "Color the Walls of Your Street".

 He became widely known as an activist after launching several street art campaigns that criticized the political situation in his country and the conflicts which broke out in 2015 in Yemen.
 He always paints in the light of day and invites people to join him paint openly in the streets.
 People from different backgrounds and ages have joined him in his campaigns to express their own views around the political scene in Yemen.
 The influence of these campaigns spread to other cities such as Sana'a, Taiz, Aden, Ibb and Alhudaydah where similar campaigns were launched soon after.
 Subay has been compared to fellow street artist Banksy.